mikeshultz/k2v/README.md

 # libp2p test project

-Nothing to see here...
-This is an incomplete experimental prototype.
-There's nothing to use here.
+**This is an incomplete experimental prototype.**  There's nothing to see here...

 ## Proposal 0 (stupid)